SingleDigitIQ/cozylights/README.md

 - add optional sky textures

-- add auto light rebuild on light source destroy
+- add priveleges so schematics can be used on multiplayer server

 - add multiplayer/mobile settings(very little light nodes, very simple light map), and mid settings(more or less okayish), max is default

-- optimize light auto rebuild, resolve issue with proper area size so it does not overflow somehow

 - move to base "unsafe" methods for tables? seems like luajit optimizes it all away and it's useless to bother?

 - try spread work over several loops and try vector.add

-- add priveleges so schematics can be used on multiplayer server

-- make darkness nodes, wielded darkness, Darkness Brush

 - figure out what to do about lights going through diagonal, one node thick walls. also still somehow manage to keep algo cheap

-- Optimize memory usage, use several voxel manipulators for biggest lights, will be slower but much more stable
+- Optimize memory usage, use several voxel manipulators for biggest lights, will be slower but much more stable, also increase max radius to even more mentally challenged value

 - maybe three types of darkness nodes, ones that are completely overridable with cozylights, and ones that arent(make a darker light shade), and ones that completely ignore cozylights

-- make automatic light propagation for any decoration light sources on generation and on first load
+- lights auto rebuild on first load after settings change?

 - make a table for existing decoration nodes

-- make floodable light sources not work in water just like in original wielded light

 - make sure spheres of big sizes dont miss too many blocks

-- optimization skips for big lights

-- give light sources metadata, so when they are destroyed you can rebuild easily, except maybe give it to big lights
+- give light sources metadata, so when nearby light sources are destroyed you can find and rebuild easily, also give metadata to light brush epicenter for the same reason

 - maintain files in which you record light source positions, which can be quickly grabbed to rebuild lights if there is a removal

 - add cone light blocks, so those lights can be built on top of each other to make static lights from old games

-- add light grabber tool, so that the light wont be selectable without it
+- add light grabber tool, Light Excavation Tool 9000 TURBO V3, so that the light wont be selectable without it

-- then add light controller which will adjust light nodes accordingly and set node_metadata for it, so that if the source is removed everything else also goes dark

-- allow Consumer Grade Reality Bending Device to create preset nodes with chosen qualities
+- add Consumer Grade Reality Bending Device to create preset nodes with chosen qualities

-- Light Excavation Tool 9000 TURBO V3

-- refrain from frying multiplayer servers

 - add global step override api, ability to implement cozylights global step into a game/other mod global step more efficiently, maybe add generic global step call like mainloop or mainstep, see what other games do with it, choose or create convention for this i guess

-- after algos are perfected, add handle_async where it makes sense
+- add handle_async where it makes sense

-- add static natural scene(stop the time, fix the sun/moon in one position, update the area accordingly)

 LICENSE